Turkey issues new arrest warrant for jailed businessman Kavala

 "The government should find a different occupation for itself," Kavala's lawyer Ilkan Koyuncu said.

-The cases against Kavala have been criticized by Turkey's Western allies and rights activists who say the charges are political.
+The cases against Kavala have been criticised by Turkey's Western allies and rights activists who say the charges are political.

 "#OsmanKavala must be released, not face further fabricated charges that are manifestly unfounded," Milena Buyum, Turkey campaigner for Amnesty International, said on Twitter.